pl3onasm/Imperative-programming/IP-Finals/2012/problem3.md

 }
 ```

-This is similar to a binary search algorithm.
+This is a binary search algorithm.
 At each iteration, the size of the interval is halved, and the loop terminates when the interval is of size $1$ or less.
-The number of iterations is therefore the number of times $N$ can be halved before reaching $1$, which is $\log(N)$.
+The number of iterations is therefore the number of times $N$, the size of the search interval, can be halved before reaching $1$, which is $\log(N)$.
 Thus, the fragment's complexity is in $\mathcal{O}(\log N)$.

 ## Ex3: $\color{rosybrown}{{\mathcal{O}(\sqrt{N})}}$